meilisearch/documentation/learn/cookbooks/docker.md

 docker pull getmeili/meilisearch:v0.28
 ```

 Meilisearch deploys a new Docker image for every new release.
-All images are tagged with the release version—in the example above, the tag is everything that comes after `:`.
+All images are tagged with the release version—indicated in the example above by the text following the `:`.
 You can see [the full list of available Meilisearch Docker images](https://hub.docker.com/r/getmeili/meilisearch/tags#!) on Docker Hub.

 ::: warning
-Meilisearch advises against using the `latest` tag.
-As its name indicates, `latest` will always download the most recent Meilisearch release, which might result in different machines running different images if significant time passes between setting up each of them.
+The `latest` tag will always download the most recent Meilisearch release.
+Meilisearch advises against using it, as it might result in different machines running different images if significant time passes between setting up each one of them.
 :::

 ## Run Meilisearch

-After running `docker pull` and downloading Meilisearch image, you can use `docker run` to launch it:
+After running `docker pull` and downloading the Meilisearch image, use `docker run` to launch it:

 ```sh
 docker run -it --rm \